xmootoo/ssl-seizure-detection/README.md

 ## License

-Until the release of the paper, code within this repository are proprietary and for viewing and educational purposes only.
+Until the release of the paper, code within this repository is proprietary and for viewing and educational purposes only.
 Any use, reproduction, or distribution of the contents of this repository without the express written consent of the author(s) is strictly prohibited.
 For any requests or inquiries regarding the use or licensing of the work contained herein, please see [Contact](#contact).

 Please note that while this repository contains original data from OpenNeuro with Accession Number ds003029, the restrictions mentioned above do not apply to that dataset, which is governed by its own terms and conditions as provided by [OpenNeuro](https://openneuro.org/).